FridgeSeal/elysium/readme.md

 Progress marker:

-Up to here in the tutorial: Part 19 up to text: To determine a VariableDef’s name, we would want to iterate https://lunacookies.github.io/lang/19/
+Up to here in the tutorial: Part 19 up to text: Migrating to an arena https://lunacookies.github.io/lang/19/